HamsterHawk/binbux-is-a-stupid-fucking-loser/README.md

-fuck rin lux and fuck it also fuck rtba too just cuz. both are fucking losers but at least rtbas polls arent insufferable cuz hes actually not unfunny (hes not funny, but just not unfunny)
+fuck rin lux and fuck it also fuck rtba too just cuz. both are fucking losers but at least rtbas polls arent insufferable cuz hes actually not unfunny (hes not funny tho, just not unfunny)